bidmachine/BidMachine-Unity-Plugin/Assets/README.md

             bannerView, bannerRequest.getSize());
 ```

-To destroy banner or mrec:
+To destroy banner or mrec (you should destroy request each time before new request):
 ```c#
 bannerView.destroy();
 ```